 Section 2-5 discusses the "magic" equation.
-The identity that total income equals total expenditure simplifies to the magic equation, which states that total leakages out of household income (S + T) equals total injections of non-consumption spending (I + G + NX).
+The identity that total income equals total expenditure simplifies to the magic equation, which states that total leakages out of household income (S + T) equals total injections of nonconsumption spending (I + G + NX).
 At this point in your lecture, it will be useful to compare this result to that of the simple economy.
 Point out that the saving-equals-investment result of the simple economy also implies that total leakages equal total injections.
 However, it is a specific case that ignores the injections and leakages created by the inclusion of the government and foreign sectors.
 With the inclusion of these sectors, S = I no longer has to hold, and the general result that S + T = I + G + NX becomes the identity.

-Section 2-5 concludes with a discussion of the government budget surplus.
-By rearranging the national income accounting identity of the complete four-sector economy, we see that the size of the government budget surplus (T - G) is determined by the excess of investment (I + NX) over saving (S).
+This section concludes with a discussion of the government budget surplus.
+By rearranging the national income accounting identity of the complete four-sector economy, we see that the size of the government budget surplus $(T \Box - G)$ is determined by the excess of investment (I + NX) over saving (S).
 Explain that (-NX) represents the amount of foreign capital inflow by saying that the U.S. dollars obtained by foreigners through U.S. purchases of imports will eventually be used by foreigners in the purchasing of U.S. real or financial assets.

 Section 2-6 defines and distinguishes between gross and net national product, personal and disposable income, as well as taxes and transfers (Table 2-1).
 From this, one sees that total leakages are equal to total injections for the economy, the magic equation once again.
+It continues to explain the definition of personal income and the personal deposable income with numerical examples from the U.S. economy in Table 2-2.

 Section 2-7 distinguishes nominal (current-dollar) from real (constant-dollar) magnitudes and applies this distinction to the measurement of GDP.
 Here Gordon explains why we care about real GDP and inflation or GDP deflator.
 He also explains how the rate of growth of the GDP and inflation rate can be calculated.
-In the box, he has provided a simple logarithmic formula that can be applied to any calculator to compute the rate of growth or the rate of inflation.
+In the box How to Calculate Inflation, Real GDP Growth, or Any Other Growth Rate, he has provided a simple logarithmic formula that can be applied to any calculator to compute the rate of growth of any variable or the rate of inflation.